woolmonkey/gasket-driver/README.md

+These are just changes I have made to get the driver to install on kernel 6.16 that I am running.

 # Coral Gasket Driver

 The Coral Gasket Driver allows usage of the [Coral EdgeTPU](https://coral.ai/) on Linux systems.
 The driver contains two modules: